strimzi/proposals/058-zk-kraft-migration.md

 Through the usage of one or more `KafkaNodePool` custom resources, alongside the main `Kafka` one, the user is able to define pools of brokers and KRaft controllers, and create a fresh cluster that doesn't depend on ZooKeeper.

 It is currently not possible to migrate a ZooKeeper-based Apache Kafka cluster to be KRaft-based.
-If the user has an already deployed Apache Kafka cluster using a ZooKeeper ensemble for storing metadata, the Strimzi Cluster Operator has no support to migrate the running cluster to use a pool of KRaft controllers replacing the ZooKeeper nodes for the same purpose.

 There is also no support to upgrade a KRaft-based Apache Kafka cluster to a newer version, but this missing piece is out of the scope for this proposal.